A diagnosis of prostate cancer often comes as a shock for most men.

 It seems to me that of all the procedures that cause damage to the prostate, Rezum causes the least amount of damage.
 The only truly minimally invasive procedure which does not damage the prostate is prostate artery embolization.

-So there you go.
-5 clear-cut reasons why you should avoid prostate surgery.
-Before diving into the deep end, consult with your doctor, your family, and most importantly yourself, to weigh up all your options before resorting to surgery.
+Before diving into the deep end, consult with your doctor, your family, and most importantly yourself, to weigh up all your options before having surgery.